 Little Owl Barn, with a name like this you'd expect something that is cute and eye-catching.
 Thankfully it is both, in spades, perfect for Cotswolds holiday in a truly top-notch location.
 Tucked down a lane, behind a delightful cottage garden, this sweet, homely holiday cottage is a true gem, carved from a once enormous barn into a collection of quality homes.
-Pleasingly, one of them is now a holiday home for us all to enjoy.
-Light floods into the barn rooms making sure that even though it is exceptionally cosy, it is not dark or unwelcoming - quite the opposite.
+Pleasingly, one of them is now a holiday home for us all to enjoy and it has very recently undergone a "makeover" which has transformed the cottage and light floods into the barn rooms making sure that even though it is exceptionally cosy, it is not dark or unwelcoming - quite the opposite.
 The views are superb, and this coupled with the sound of nothing but birdsong and the occasional tractor ensures this is a true Cotswolds' experience.
 Kids, of course, can run free in the enclosed garden while you enjoy a seat and relax; if you wish you could all stroll down to Burford in about 10 mins for a treat in Huffkins Cafe (maybe a famous Lardy Cake....?!)
 Inside, the house has been furnished with style which adds to its attractive appeal; upstairs are two bedroooms both of which are simple yet smart.

 We absolutely love this barn, as will you, - there is nothing not to like!

 Living Area with a large sofa, plus armchair, woodburner, TV with DVD and wifi.